HeapHopper/co-hacker-server/README.md

 builder.add_node("suggest_std_upgrade", suggest_std_upgrade_node)
 ```

-We want to classify each code sample to be Safe, Vulnerable or Deprecated (which means secure but need to be updated).
+Each code snippet is classified as **Safe**, **Vulnerable**, or **Deprecated** (meaning it is currently secure but should be updated to a newer standard).

-The graph starts with analyzing the current line attempting to make the classification,
+The graph starts by analyzing the current line of code in isolation.
+If a confident classification can't be made, it expands the context to the surrounding scope.
+If it's still uncertain, it escalates to analyzing the entire file:
-if it cannot make a decision it analyze the line in the context of the scope,
-if it still cannot make a decision - it analyze the line and the scope in the context of the entire file:

 ![alt text](assets/langgraph.gif)

-This behavior is acheived by defining "edges" between the nodes.
-Here is for example the edge implementation for the `check_scope` stage.
-It determines the next node (next `Runnable`) to activate based on the suggestion of the model or based on its `confidence_level`:
+This behavior is controlled by defining **edges** between nodes.
+For example, here’s how the edge logic for the `check_scope` node is implemented.
+It determines the next node (`Runnable`) to activate based on the model's suggestion or the associated `confidence_level`:

 ```python
 builder.add_conditional_edges(